Transparency International: Siemens Integrity Initiative

+Criticisms

-2013 non-support of Edward Snowden
+2013 stance on Edward Snowden

-At its annual members' meeting in November 2013 in Berlin, Transparency International's national chapters from Germany and Ireland proposed a resolution calling for the "end of the prosecution of Edward J. Snowden...
+At its annual members' meeting in November 2013 in Berlin, TI's national chapters from Germany and Ireland proposed a resolution calling for the "end of the prosecution of Edward J. Snowden...
 He should be recognized as a whistleblower for his help to reveal the over-reaching and unlawful surveillance by secret services...He symbolizes the courage of numerous other whistleblowers around the world."
 The final resolution that was passed by the plenary excluded any reference to Snowden, and excluded a call for "comprehensive protection on whistleblowers from all forms of retaliation".
-The original resolution was weakened following the intervention of the USA chapter.
-Five months earlier, in June 2013, representatives from Transparency International declined Snowden's request to meet him at the Moscow airport.
-Amnesty International and Human Rights Watch met Snowden to support his asylum request, but Transparency International refused.
+The original resolution was weakened following the intervention of the TI USA.
+Five months earlier, in June 2013, representatives from TI met Snowden at the Moscow airport, where he asked for political asylum in Russia.

-2014 funding from Siemens

-In January 2015 it was reported that Transparency International accepted $3 million from the German engineering multinational Siemens, which in 2008 paid one of the largest corporate corruption fines in history – $1.6 billion – for bribing government officials in numerous countries.
-In 2014, Siemens made the donation to Transparency International after pleading guilty in 2008 to bribery charges relating to widespread corrupt practices in Greece, Norway, Iraq, Vietnam, Italy, Israel, Argentina, Venezuela, China and Russia.

-Transparency International applied for and received the funding from Siemens, even though TI's due diligence procedures prohibit the organization from accepting money from corporations that want to "greenwash" their reputations by making donations to TI.
-"If any corporate donor is accused of having been involved in corruption, the donor can expect no protection from TI," the procedures state.
-Transparency International received the funding from the Siemens Integrity Initiative about a year after the Initiative hired former TI staffer Jana Mittermaier, raising questions of a "revolving door" that has benefited both the organization and the company.

-Several of TI's national chapters also have accepted money from Siemens: $660,000 for TI USA, $600,000 for TI Italy, $450,000 for TI Bulgaria, and $230,000 for TI Mexico – each for a period of three years.
-"This really shows that Transparency International is not as pure as people think," a TI insider told Corporate Crime Reporter.
-Transparency International Managing Director at the time, Cobus de Swardt, said, "We did not file an application to Siemens, we applied to the Siemens Integrity Initiative.
-There's a difference.
-We have not applied to Siemens."
-However, according to Siemens, the money for these grants is "provided by Siemens".

 2015 whistleblowing

 In August 2015 former TI staffer Anna Buzzoni went public regarding retaliation she and her colleagues faced after reporting to managers questionable financial dealings at TI's Water Integrity Network.
 Two of Buzzoni's project responsibilities were suspended and she was transferred against her will.
 She left TI shortly before internal whistleblower guidelines were adopted in June 2014.